 I have known animals which have been far more human than executives of BP or similar greedy individuals.
 If Homo Sapiens destroys the earth in greed, then Homo Sapiens ends itself and loses the chance to discover what it means to be truly human.

 Our actions do change the planet, and your choices made now, truly do determine if you are human or just an ape dancing about.

 This is about each of our own choices in lifestyle and how we hold our stories.
-Pointing fingers just connects one to being part of the problem, to connect us to the story we are trying to break free from.
-While people will make excuses all the time: the truth is you either live kindly or you don’t.
-Modern consumption lifestyles don’t leave much in the middle as one barrels down the road at 88 miles per hour trying to go back in time to fix what is beyond one’s reach to change…
+Pointing fingers connects one to being part of the problem, and keeps you connected to the very story you are trying to release from your life.
+While people will make excuses all the time: the truth is you either live kindly, or you don’t.
+Modern consumption lifestyles don’t leave much in the middle as one barrel down the road at 88 miles per hour trying to go back in time to fix what is beyond one’s reach to change.